 Satin paint is more durable than matte paint.
 It resists scratches, mold, fading, and moisture damage.
 Besides durability, it offers a smooth, velvety appearance.
-Learning the benefits of satin paint can help you compare it with other paint types and finishes.

 What Is Satin Paint?